 Family Trees: A Celebration of Children's Literature

 Join friends of the Museum for cocktails and hors d’oeuvres to celebrate the opening of Family Trees: A Celebration of Children's Literature.
 Save the date for Friday, November 30, 2018, and join the Concord Museum Guild of Volunteers Fete co-chairs Kim Picullel Coughlin and Sarah Walton hosted a beautiful night of holiday cheer at this annual event.
-Reserve online here, or or call 978-369-9763 ext.
-216.

 Holiday House Tour